Life insurance policy loans can provide peace of mind

 For many firefighters, this health crisis is accompanied by a financial crisis.
 The price of treating cancer often leads to financial toxicity – a situation where mounting medical bills, out-of-network expenses, and a limited ability to work leave patients in a state of heavy debt, or even bankruptcy.
 “Financial toxicity can also affect a patient’s quality of life and access to medical care,” explains the National Cancer Institute.

 Fortunately, when current or former firefighters are given a cancer diagnoses, there is a lesser-known solution available to alleviate financial toxicity.

 When it comes to treating cancer and paying for that treatment, many people assume their health insurance is their one and only resource.
 Health insurance policies are a key tool, but they’re not the only resource.
 Borrowing against life insurance is also possible – and can make all the difference when it comes to avoiding financial hardship.

-With the FLAGprogram comes a great deal of flexibility.
+With the Funds For Living Program comes a great deal of flexibility.
 Patients can spend their money however they’d like.
 Funds may be used for medical bills, but could also finance a much-needed vacation, cover home improvement or mortgage costs, or make a gift to loved ones possible.
 Further, Fifth Season Financial takes over premium payments, providing financial relief and freeing patients up to focus on what matters most – their health.

 If you’re a current or former firefighter faced with occupational cancer, you shouldn’t have to battle financial toxicity, too.
-Fifth Season Financial’s FLAG program can provide much-needed financial assistance for chronic illnesses.
+Fifth Season Financial’s Funds For Living Program can provide much-needed financial assistance for chronic illnesses.
 To learn more about the program, contact us today.